Skip to content

 History of Gunby Estate, Hall and Gardens

-From a deserted medieval village to a charming red brick country house with Victorian extension, Gunby was home to the Massingberd family for over 250 years but the history of estate stretches back even further.
+From the remnants of a medieval village to a charming red-brick house with a Victorian flourish, Gunby was home to the Massingberd family for over 250 years—though the estate’s story stretches back even further.

 Gardens and parks